Class A baseball: One last dominant performance from Worthley helps East fend off elimination

 “Coming back on short rest I knew I had to do whatever it takes to help my team win the state championship,” Worthley said.
 “It’s my last time playing on a high school field, so to go out with a win like that means everything to me.”

 For the senior pitcher, he now gets another day in the dugout with his teammates.
-East will now play either Millard West or Creighton Prep in an elimination game at 4 p.m. on Thursday, with Millard South awaiting the winner in the Class A state title game at 7 p.m.
+East will now play Millard West in an elimination game at 4 p.m. on Thursday, with Millard South awaiting the winner in the Class A state title game at 7 p.m.

 Regardless of what happens on Thursday, it’s already been a historic season for the East baseball team.